cywang117/dnd/Faerun-and-You.md

 ### Society

 #### Demographics
 Two thirds of the population of Amn live west of Lake Esmel.
-Amn is majority human, with a large minority halfling population, whom the humans treated equally due to the latter's business skills.
+Amn is majority human, with a large minority halfling population, whom the humans treat equally due to the latter's business skills.
 The majority of halflings are concentrated in Esmeltaran or east in Riatavin.

 Other races are in the minority, and considered uncommon, though not discriminated against, except in the case of half-orcs.
 Half-orcs are looked down upon as second-class citizens due to Amn's bloody history with Muranndin.